joana-belchior/joana-belchior/README.md

 ## Hi there 👋

-## Welcom to my profile 😁 Joana Belchior
+## Welcome to my profile 😁 Joana Belchior

 - 🔭 I’m currently working on Project Management